 THEO 331.
 American Denominations and Cults.
+(CIP: 38.0203)

-(CIP: 38.0203) 3 hours A study of the history, characteristic beliefs, and practices of the major American denominations and cults in the light of biblical revelation.
+A study of the history, characteristic beliefs, and practices of the major American denominations and cults in the light of biblical revelation.

 THEO 499.
 Directed Readings & Research.
+(CIP: 39.0601)

-(CIP: 39.0601) 1 to 3 hours An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
+An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
 Prerequisite: permission of instructor.